-Cedarburg Pharmaceuticals, LLC awarded Emerson Process Management with a contract in 1998 to supply the company with process controls for its new facility in Grafton, Wisconsin, USA.
-Cedarburg will use the control system to operate a flexible manufacturing system that produces pharmaceutical intermediates and active pharmaceutical ingredients.
+Cedarburg Pharmaceuticals awarded Emerson Process Management with a contract in 1998 to supply the company with process controls for its new facility in Grafton, Wisconsin, US.

 The Emerson Process Management plant web solution chosen by Cedarburg comprises the following three key components:

-- Standards and platform (plant webs use PC-based operating platforms and softwares)
+- Standards and platform (plant webs use PC-based operating platforms and software)

 - Integrated modules software (which takes all the data captured from the field devices and turns it into useful knowledge for engineers and operators)

 These components work together to deliver asset management, process control and management execution.
-By implementing a control system with field-based architecture and based on a delta V scalable process system and smart field devices, Cedarburg hopes to fill a unique niche cost effectively as a contract producer of active pharmaceutical ingredients and intermediates.
+By implementing a control system with field-based architecture and based on a delta-V scalable process system and smart field devices, Cedarburg hopes to fill a unique niche cost-effectively as a contract producer of active pharmaceutical ingredients and intermediates.

-With 50-500-gallon glass-lined reactors and four isolated manufacturing suites, Cedarburg’s flexible manufacturing facility and four kilo laboratories are optimised to make a wide variety of products.
+With between 50-gallon and 500-gallon glass-lined reactors, and four isolated manufacturing suites, Cedarburg’s flexible manufacturing facility and four-kilo laboratories are optimised to make a wide variety of products.

-The delta V system is a key component of the plant web architecture.
+The delta-V system is a key component of the plant web architecture.
 It makes fieldbus easy while delivering substantial savings on automation projects.
 Its flexibility, combined with the integration of field devices, allows easy configuration of the manufacturing process.

 On the other hand, if a single customer’s product occupies the entire facility, all workstations are networked so that the entire facility can be operated as a unified plant from a single workstation.
 In this way, Cedarburg provides a single-plant environment, with process control and data being seamlessly integrated among all the suites.

-Cedarburg’s facilities provide pharmaceutical companies with the flexibility to evaluate pharmaceutical intermediates and active pharmaceutical ingedients with a small investment.
+Cedarburg’s facilities provide pharmaceutical companies with the flexibility to evaluate pharmaceutical intermediates and active pharmaceutical ingredients (API) with a small investment.
 As an established contract manufacturer of these products, its customers include some of the world’s largest pharmaceutical companies.